ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 ![Select a kernel outside of a notebook](../../docs/source/_static/img/01_install_from_docker_files/docker-kernel-outside-nb.png)

-* The notebook should look like this:
+* The notebook would look like this:

 ![Notebook example](../../docs/source/_static/img/01_install_from_docker_files/notebook-env.png)